-We present results from a multi-generational study of collocated group console gaming.
-We examine the intergenerational gaming practices of four generations of gamers, from ages 3 to 83 and, in particular, the roles that gamers of different generations take on when playing together in groups.
-Our findings highlight the extent to which existing gaming technologies are amenable to interactions within collocated intergenerational groups and the broader set of roles that have emerged in these computer-mediated interactions than have previously been documented by studies of more traditional collocated, intergenerational interactions.
-We articulate attributes of the games that encourage intergenerational interaction.
+In this paper, we examine the intergenerational gaming practices of four generations of console gamers, from ages 3 to 83 and, in particular, the roles that gamers of different generations take on when playing together in groups.
+Our data highlight the extent to which existing gaming technologies support interactions within collocated intergenerational groups and our analysis reveals a more generationally flexible suite of roles in these computer-mediated interactions than have been documented by previous studies of more traditional collocated, intergenerational interactions.
+Finally, we offer implications for game designers who wish to make console games more accessible to intergenerational groups.